pnd-devops-projects-o7/exalt-fullstack-kafka-event-driven-dev-hexagonal-archi-bank-account-app-base-microservices-kycloak/README.md

 ![conceptual-model](diagrams/exalt-account-conception.jpg)

 ## Authentication & authorization flows to backend resources
 Before connecting the frontend application (Angular App), a **Backend-Gateway-OAuth2-Client** is configured as **trusted client** in KeyCloak.
 Refering the flow below
 - Backend-Gateway-OAuth2-Client serves as **TokenRelay** between **KeyCloak** IDP and **Backend resources servers**
 - and routes authenticated user's requests (postman) to Backend resources servers.
 ![flows1](diagrams/exalt-bank-account-app-flows-1.gif)

 After connecting the **frontend-App** to the **Backend Microservices**, refering the flow below:
-- all the configurations are moved on frontend side and are removed on Backend-Gateway-OAuth2-Client side
+- all configurations are moved on frontend side and removed on Backend-Gateway-OAuth2-Client side
 - The Backend-Gateway-OAuth2-Client becomes a simple gateway to route any request without any check
     - it is no longer a TokenRelay
 - Frontend App is configured as **trusted** in KeyCloak, refer to flow below: